How do I get to the church?

 Here’s what to expect during a typical service with all the service elements explained:

-• Announcements – The congregation is invited to announce any events to remember.
+Announcements – The congregation is invited to announce any upcoming events.

-• Prelude - A piece played by our organist to get ready for the service.
+Prelude - A piece played by our organist while we listen in prayerful silence.

 What do I wear?